 After living in China for two years, we can’t wait to head back to the UK this summer.
-In true traveller fashion, we are already planning our romantic weekend breaks in the UK and, after asking some awesome travel experts, we have put together this list of the best places to relax and enjoy a romantic getaways UK.
+In true traveler fashion, we are already planning our romantic weekend breaks in the UK and, after asking some awesome travel experts, we have put together this list of the best places to relax and enjoy romantic getaways in the UK.

 Betws-y-Coed, North Wales

 Betws-y-Coed in North Wales will always be the most romantic destination in the UK for me as it’s where I got married.
 Surrounded by beautiful woodland within the Snowdonia Forest Park, this quaint Welsh village is full of traditional stone cottages with hanging baskets galore and an ancient bridge over the Conwy River.
 There is a myriad of woodland paths to explore as well as stunning waterfalls such as Swallow Falls.